boconnor2017/e2e-home-lab/README.md

 drwxr-x---  9 root root 4096 Jul 21 00:36 e2e-home-lab
 ```

-## If this is your first time using this repo
 Create `config` directory
 ```
 root@photon-machine [ /usr/local ]# mkdir config/